CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 * `sublayer.setCartoCSS("new CartoCSS styles")`
 * `sublayer.setSQL("new SQL")`

-If you want to retrieve previously created sublayers, you have:
+If you want to retrieve entries from previously created sublayers, you have the following `get...` methods:

 * `sublayer.getCartoCSS("new CartoCSS styles")`
 * `sublayer.getSQL("new SQL")`